Degfy/safetensors-to-Diffusers/README.md

 # noise scheduler you want to set as default
 scheduler_type = "PNDM"  # K-LMS / DDIM / EulerAncestral / K-LMS

+# use the corresponding sd config file that your model is fine-tuned based on
 config_file = "./inference_config/v1-5-inference.yaml"

 extract_ema = False